Winter depression: Tips against the winter blues

 In general, winter depression is usually associated with lack of energy and lack of interest.
 This is often followed by an attempt to improve energy and mood with the help of simple carbohydrates (like sweets or ice-cream).

-At the latest, when you notice (or friends tell you) that you are neglecting your social contacts, you should be alert.
+At the latest when you observe (or your friends tell you) that you are restricting your social contacts because you don’t want to leave the house anymore, you should start doing something about it.

-First of all, you should try to get your problem under control on your own.
-Sure there are also medicines against it, but they should rather remain your last choice.
+First of all, you should try to get a grip on your problem yourself.
+There are certainly drugs against it, but they should remain the last option.

 In a nutshell